Faculty Course Reserve Requests

 • Scan book chapters or journal articles for faculty to place on Blackboard.

-• Place library books on the reserve shelf behind the Information and Assistance desk with a shortened check-out period.
+• Place library or faculty-owned books and media on the reserve shelves at the Information and Assistance desk with a brief check-out period.

 General Policy